PartlySaneStudios/partly-sane-skies/docs/pages/features/chat/chat_alerts.md

 ## 🎚️Config  Menu Options:
 <!-- Options/toggles in the config menu, and what they do-->
 ### Send System Notification
-Sends a notification on your computer when a chat alert is triggered.
+Send a notification on your computer when a chat alert is triggered.

 ## ⌨️ Relevant Commands: